…and other terrible, unforgivable puns.

 -Build Volume a bit on the small size for larger projects at 120*120*120mm.

-Here’s some pictures of a few test prints that we’ve done so far, and we definitely have some bigger projects already in the works so expect more 3D printed goodness in the very near future.
+We have done a few test prints so far as you can see above, and we definitely have some bigger projects already in the works so expect more 3D printed goodness in the very near future.